RHS Growing Guides

 Sowing

-Sow aubergine seeds in small pots or modular trays filled with seed compost from February onwards.
-If the plants will be growing in a heated greenhouse, you can start them earlier, in January.
+Sow aubergine seeds indoors, usually from February onwards, as they need warmth and a long growing season.
+If the plants will be growing in a heated greenhouse or warm conservatory, you can start them earlier, in January.
 If they’ll be growing outdoors, delay sowing indoors until early March, as these tender plants mustn’t be moved outside until after the last frost.

 4

-• Choose a pot at least 30cm (1ft) in diameter and fill with multi-purpose compost, then plant one young aubergine in the centre.
+Choose a pot at least 30cm (1ft) in diameter and fill with peat-free multi-purpose compost, then plant one young aubergine in the centre.
+Or plant two in a standard growing bag.

-To transplant into the ground:
+To plant into the ground

 5